 We listened and shook our heads.
 Later the two of us sat on a bench and talked, never taking our eyes off the horizon.
 She told me she was a grad student at NYU studying political theory.
 I learned the word, “Tal-ee-ban.”
 I never learned her name.

 I continued walking along the river, watching the sky, watching the neighborhoods watch the sky.
 I got a sunburn.
-The sky was so bright that day.
+The sun was so bright that day.

 The Twin Towers once cast giant shadows across the narrow streets of the financial district, which is to say, those streets became much brighter post-9/11.
 Apart from the epic destruction, the change in light was the first thing I noticed.

 Six months later that wreckage still smoldered, long after the military blockades had been lifted, after the news returned to its regularly scheduled programming.
 But in New York the conversation continued.
 You heard it in every restaurant, on the subway, on the street.
 And of course, it turned political, bifurcating along party lines with one camp promoting cartoonish revenge and the other asking for peace.

 Earlier that year I arrived for a 7am consulting assignment in the North Tower of the World Trade Center.
 The lobby hummed with activity.
 Shoppers.
 Suits.
 It took three elevators to reach the 85th floor.
 Inside the windows were narrow slits.
 It felt like a prison.

 I would later learn that the employees from that office all made it out alive.
 Something about the ventilation system in their office differing from others down the hall.
 The jet fuel never reached their lungs.